BiggerPockets/patterns/_patterns/avoid-polymorphic-and-STI-relationships.md

 # Polymorphic Associations

-**Summary:** always use separate tables instead of polymorphic associations or single table inheritance.
+**Summary:** Prefer separate tables instead of polymorphic associations or single table inheritance.

 Rails makes it possible to define so called "polymorphic associations".
 This usually works by adding two columns to a table: a target type column, and a